Colorado Division of Youth Services

 The Colorado Division of Youth Services (formerly the Colorado Division of Youth Corrections) is a division of the Colorado Department of Human Services and is based in Denver.
 The division supervises and cares for youth the district courts commit to its custody.
 It operates 15 detention or residential facilities for youth aged 10 to 21.
 The division also manages juvenile parole in Colorado.

 Facilities

-Colorado DYS operates 15 facilities across the state, known as youth services centers.
-These facilities operate at one of three different classifications: Secure Detention for youth detained/awaiting adjudication, Secure Treatment for sentenced/committed youth, and Multi-Purpose, accommodating both detained and committed youth.
+Colorado DYS operates 15 facilities across the state known as youth services centers.
+These facilities operate at one of three different classifications: secure detention for youth detained or awaiting adjudication, secure treatment for sentenced or committed youth, and multi-purpose accommodating both detained and committed youth.